comphilip/koreader-wiki/Installation-on-ReMarkable.md

    call=/home/root/koreader/koreader.sh
    term=:
    ```

-If you upgrade reMarkable to a new version of its software the touchgesture module must be installed again.
-The other parts of the installation will still work.

 4. Press two fingers against the screen 10-12 cm apart to activate the touchgesture module
 5. Then swipe up with one finger from the bottom of the screen.
 The draft launcher menu should now appear.
 6. You can start koreader or any other app configured to appear in the draft menu.\